vkonst/then-lambda/README.md

-# AWS Lambda handler as chained ".then" execution steps
+# AWS Lambda as chained ".then" steps
 > A tiny module to write an AWS Lambda handler as execution steps chained by ".then"

 ## Why?